andrewliao11/VAE-tensorflow/README.md

 # VAE-tensorflow
 this repo aims to implement Variational autoencoder in Tensorflow.
 To increase the speed of data flow, I use tf.FIFOQueue to speed up the training processs.
-this repo can be a kick off project for you to dive into VAE for other domains!
+:fire: this repo can be a kick off project for you to dive into VAE for other domains!

 ## dependencies
 - python2